26 December 2014

 I doubt if I would have considered watching this film, as the reviews are very mixed.
 However our twenty-something son had bought a second-hand blu-ray after seeing it somewhere else, and suggested we watch it as a family.
 He said it was ‘interesting’ and ‘different’, and he wanted to know what we would think.

-Unsurprisingly there is also a romance; Mark is attracted to Anna (Jennifer Garner) who agrees to go out on a date with him for a friend’s sake.
+Unsurprisingly, there is also a romance in this film.
+Mark is attracted to Anna (Jennifer Garner) who agrees to go out on a date with him for a friend’s sake.
 She lets him know that she is not interested in him but then finds that she quite enjoys her evening.

-Then, when Mark is at rock bottom, about to be evicted from his flat, something dramatic goes on in his mind - we see the cogs whirring - and he tells the first lie.
-And gets away with it, because nobody else can even imagine that he might not be telling the truth.
-After the first time he finds that he can make things up and mislead people as much as he wishes; the only thing he can’t convinced anyone about is that he’s saying things that ‘aren’t’.
+Then, when Mark is at rock bottom, about to be evicted from his flat, something dramatic goes on in his mind.
+We see the cogs whirring - and he tells the first lie.
+He gets away with it, because nobody else can even imagine that he might not be telling the truth.
+After the first time he finds that he can make things up and mislead people as much as he wishes.
+The only thing he can’t convince anyone about is that he’s saying things that ‘aren’t’.
 There’s no word in this world for lies, or even for truth.

-All of which is light-hearted fun, and quite thought-provoking, then suddenly the movie alters to be propaganda for atheism.
-It’s cleverly done, subtly but with the same kind of satirical humour, but is rather a sneaky way of expressing one’s message in what is supposed to be entertainment.
+All of which is light-hearted fun, and quite thought-provoking.
+Then suddenly the movie alters to be propaganda for atheism.
+It’s quite cleverly done, subtly but with the same kind of satirical humour.
+However we felt that it was rather a sneaky way of expressing one’s message in what is supposed to be entertainment.

-It’s nicely done; the characters are rather exaggerated, but that doesn’t matter much.
-We were a bit shocked to learn that the rating is only 12A or PG-13; while there’s no violence, and only a few instances of bad language, there are several sexual references - some very direct - which should surely have made this at least a 15.
+That apart, the film is nicely done.
+The characters are rather exaggerated, but that doesn’t matter much.
+We were a bit shocked to learn that the rating is only 12A or PG-13.
+While there’s no violence, and only a few instances of bad language, there are several sexual references - some very direct - which should surely have made this at least a 15.

-I doubt if it would be of any interest to younger teenagers, but parents should be aware of the content - the IMDB site has a good parental advisory - if watching it with children around.
+I doubt if it would be of any interest to younger teenagers anyway.
+But parents should be aware of the content - the IMDB site has a good parental advisory - if watching it with children around.

 Review copyright 2014 Sue's DVD Reviews